Phone with Woman On It and Kiss Emojis

 When you put it all together, asking her out will sound something like this: “Hey, Rebecca.
 You like red wine, so . . .
 Let’s grab a couple glasses this week.
 I know an awesome spot not far from you.
 It would be cool to see you.
 What night works for you?”

 Now you have second date advice and tips on asking a woman out.
 Here are 5 questions to ask on a second date to help get things moving.
 Ready for date number three?
 Try this advice on what to do after a second date.
 If you still need first date advice, check that out here.
-Have another question?
-Ask it below.

-I'm dating coach Connell Barrett.
-I help men build confidence and connect with women by being authentic!
+I’m dating coach Connell Barrett.
+I help men build confidence and connect with women by being authentic